-This was, therefore, a definitely singular potesis or creative process that gave rise to a tragedy that communicates defeat.
-If we study O'Neill's body of work, we see that despair does not always inundate the stage, that to deny that despair is one of the salient features of his work would be pointless and absurd, so that citing a number of passages that illustrate this aspect - some of the most striking among them found in a single work - is no difficult task.
+This was, therefore, a definitely singular poiesis or creative process that gave rise to a tragedy that communicates defeat.11 If we study O'Neill's body of work, we see that despair does not always inundate the stage,12 but to deny that despair is one of the salient features of his work would be pointless and absurd, so that citing a number of passages that illustrate this aspect-some of the most striking among them found in a single work-is no difficult task.

 Sometimes he emphasizes the lack of meaning of human life: "If Life had meaning... as... a simple sentence...
-But it has no meaning...
-And death is no more than a muddy well into which I and a dead cat are cast aside indifferently!"12 (Deborah, in More Stately Mansions - 3.343 f.).
+But it has no meaning....
+And death is no more than a muddy well into which I and a dead cat are cast aside indifferently!"
+(Deborah, in More Stately Mansions -III, 343-44).
 The same character wants to convince herself that "Life is not the long dying of death..."
-(3.370), while Simon sees life as "...a silly disappointment, a liar's promise, a perpetual in-bankruptcy for debts we never contracted", such that, it becomes a mirage or long wait and "when finally the bride or the bridegroom cometh, we discover we are kissing Death" (3.528).
+(III, 370), while Simon sees life as "...a silly disappointment, a liar's promise, a perpetual in-bankruptcy for debts we never contracted", such that, it becomes a mirage or long wait and "when finally the bride or the bridegroom cometh, we discover we are kissing Death" (III, 528).
 Sometimes he surprises us with an element that is a clear tribute to his admired Oscar Wilde or, in other words, with a paradox contrived to relate two things difficult to associate.
-Simon believes, for example, that in our wills we should express gratitude to anyone who should murder us because "the murderer, I think, possesses the true quality of mercy" (3.529).
+Simon believes, for example, that in our wills we should express gratitude to anyone who should murder us because "the murderer, I think, possesses the true quality of mercy" (III, 529).

 At other times, O'Neill presents humans as mad beings irremediably condemned to error: "...
-We're all poor nuts, and things happen, and we just get mixed in wrong, that's all" (Anna in Anna Christie - 1.1015).
-Or he loudly proclaims the privilege of non-existence: "The best of all were never to be born" (Larry, in The Iceman Cometh - 3.582).
-And he even makes use of the profuse stage directions forces in other aspects which I knew from experience to be equally illustrative of the fate in human beings' lives and aspirations" (Letter to Kenneth MacGowan, October 16, 1933, Travis - Bryer 1988, 423).
+We're all poor nuts, and things happen, and we just get mixed in wrong, that's all" (Anna in Anna Christie -I, 1015).
+Or he loudly proclaims the privilege of non-existence: "The best of all were never to be born" (Larry, in The